Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 6. Seldon Core

-Seldon Core converts your machine learning models (like TensorFlow, PyTorch, H2O, etc.) or language coverings (Python, Java, etc.) into operational microservices for production, which use REST/GRPC.
+Seldon Core converts your machine learning models (like TensorFlow, PyTorch, H2O, etc.) or language wrappers (Python, Java, etc.) into operational microservices for production, which use REST/gRPC.

 Seldon takes care of expanding to numerous production-level machine learning models and offers advanced machine learning features right from the start.
 This includes advanced metrics, keeping track of requests, explanation tools, spotting outliers, A/B testing, canary deployments, and more.